 4. Taking too long to load or unload machines.

-Besides wasting time, this allows the dryer’s cylinder to cool off between loads, resulting in the dryer has to work harder to bring the temperature back up for the next batch.
+Besides wasting time, this allows the dryer’s cylinder to cool off between loads, resulting in the dryer having to work harder to bring the temperature back up for the next batch.

 5. Too much heat at the end of the load.

 The most effective means of drying is to apply the greatest heat to laundry at the beginning of cycles.
 It is best to restrict heat toward the end when goods are most susceptible to damage.
 Dryers with microprocessors can do this easily.

 6. Not enough cool-down.